exasol/virtual-schemas/doc/dialects/bigquery.md

 ## Installing the Adapter Script

-Upload the last available release of [Virtual Schema JDBC Adapter](https://github.com/exasol/virtual-schemas/releases) to Bucket FS.
+Upload the latest available release of [Virtual Schema JDBC Adapter](https://github.com/exasol/virtual-schemas/releases) to Bucket FS.

 Then create a schema to hold the adapter script.